Saksham1997/python-practice/README.md

 I am also upgrading the salaries of people and plotting the graphs again to check previous and new salaries.<br/>
 ![alt text](https://github.com/Saksham1997/python-practice/blob/master/box2.png?raw=true)<br/>

+To run this script :
+1. Download the csv file and the python script that has been given
+2. Now run the python script , when asks for user input file , enter the name of the csv file